 Tourism Group Launches "Massachusetts: Ireland's Other County" Ad Campaign in Summer 2000

-BITA's media sponsor, The Boston Globe, ran nine full page ads in the daily and Sunday papers from June through August 2000, and several half page ads, to help get the campaign off to a rousing start, with thousands of requests for marketing information coming in through the 1-800 number and email address.
+BITA's media sponsor, The Boston Globe, ran nine full page ads in the daily and Sunday papers from June through August 2000, and several half page ads.
+The ad campaign resulted in thousands of requests for marketing information coming in through the group's 1-800 number and email address.

-In 2025, BITA celebrates its 25th anniversary as a unique cultural tourism program.
+Michael and Colette Quinlin, the founders of Boston Irish Tourism Association, continue to lead the group in 2025, as BITA celebrates its 25th anniversary as a unique cultural tourism program.

 Read more About BITA.